 They only take the time to analyze and optimize their mobile experience after they’ve installed the Shopify theme into their site.

 And again, try to look for mobile layouts which are familiar for your shoppers.

 Always try to keep mobile responsiveness in mind when you’re looking for the best Shopify theme for your store.

-Take a look at the great webstore theme by Bika, which offers a very well done mobile experience.
+Take a look at the free Shopify theme Venture, which offers a very well done mobile experience.

 5. Look for Lightweight Shopify Themes